MichalOpoka/ecfr/cfr/title-34-Education/subtitle-B-Regulations-Offices-Department-Education/chapter-VI-Office-Postsecondary-Education-Department-Education/part-685-William-D-Ford-Federal-Direct-Loan-Program/subpart-B-Borrower-Provisions/section-685.208.md

 (E) The income-based repayment plan in accordance with paragraph (m) of this section.

-(ii) A Direct PLUS Loan that was made to a parent borrower may be repaid under -
+(ii) A Direct PLUS Loan that was made to a parent borrower may be repaid under—

 (A) The standard repayment plan in accordance with paragraph (b) of this section;